3dperceptionlab/Birds-Classification/README.md

 bash launch_docker.sh
 ```

-Ensure that the Visual-Wetland birds dataset is mounted in the route `/mnt/chan-twin`.
+Ensure that the Visual-Wetland birds dataset is correctly mounted in your server and customize the script with your specific mounting directory.

 ## Birds detection model (YOLOv9)